John Bright: Marriage and Manchester

 Bright married firstly, on 27 November 1839, Elizabeth Priestman of Newcastle, daughter of Jonathan Priestman and Rachel Bragg.
 They had one daughter, Helen Priestman Bright (b.
-1840) but Elizabeth died on 10 September 1841.
-Helen Priestman Bright later married William Stephens Clark (1839–1925) of Street in Somerset.
+1840) but Elizabeth eventually died of tuberculosis on 10 September 1841.
+Bright had visited her often but she had been cared for by her sister Margaret.
+Elizabeth's requests included that Helen Priestman Bright should be brought up by her larger family.
+She later married William Stephens Clark (1839–1925) of Street in Somerset.

 Bright married secondly, in June 1847, Margaret Elizabeth Leatham, sister of Edward Aldam Leatham of Wakefield, by whom he had seven children including John Albert Bright and William Leatham Bright.
 Bright employed Lydia Rous in 1868 to teach his children.
 He compared her abilities as second only to the Queen.

 In July 1847, Bright was elected uncontested for Manchester, with Milner Gibson.
 In the new parliament, he opposed legislation restricting the hours of labour, and, as a Nonconformist, spoke against clerical control of national education.
 In 1848 he voted for Hume's household suffrage motion, and introduced a bill for the repeal of the Game Laws.
 When Lord John Russell brought forward his Ecclesiastical Titles Bill, Bright opposed it as "a little, paltry, miserable measure", and foretold its failure.
 In this parliament he spoke much on Irish questions.
 In a speech in favour of the government bill for a rate in aid (a tax on the prosperous parts of Ireland that would have paid for famine relief in the rest of that island) in 1849, he won loud cheers from both sides, and was complimented by Disraeli for having sustained the reputation of that assembly.
 From this time forward he had the ear of the House, and took effective part in the debates.
 He spoke against capital punishment, against church-rates, against flogging in the army, and against the Irish Established Church.
 He supported Cobden's motion for the reduction of public expenditure, and in and out of parliament pleaded for peace.